shah-krish/leetcode/README.md

 This repository tracks my journey through Data Structures and Algorithms.

 ## 📈 Current Status: The Pivot
 After a 5-month hiatus, I am returning to the grind with a more focused strategy.
-I am transitioning from the comprehensive **Striver's A2Z** sheet to the **Neetcode 150**.
+I am transitioning from the comprehensive **Striver's A2Z** sheet to the **Neetcode 150**, and switching my primary language to Python.

 **Why the switch?**
 While Striver's A2Z provided a massive foundational base, I am now prioritizing **Neetcode 150** to master the pattern-recognition (Sliding Window, Graphs, DP).
 I am trying to pivot away from volume to intuition.